Connecticut Residential Lease Agreement

 Connecticut Residential Lease Agreement Disclosures

-These disclosures are required for some or all residential lease agreements in Connecticut:
+Connecticut requires the following disclosures for some or all residential lease agreements.

 Disclosure Applicable To